Privacy Policy

 7. Overseas disclosure and cross-border handling

-We may use third-party service providers (including cloud and software providers) that store or process information outside Australia.
+We use third-party service providers (including cloud, productivity, AI and software providers) whose infrastructure may store or process information outside Australia.

 8. Direct marketing and communications

-We may send you updates about Brockwell (e.g., insights, briefings, event invitations) where it is reasonably connected to your relationship with us, or where you have asked to receive them.
+We may send you updates about Brockwell (for example, insights, briefings, newsletters, event invitations) where it is reasonably connected to your relationship with us, or where you have asked to receive them.

 Opt out anytime by using the unsubscribe option (where provided) or emailing us.
 We will honour opt-out requests.